CNN exec’s ouster rattles prominent staff at pivotal time

 The selection of a new leader will ultimately rest with David Zaslav, named as head of the new company created by the pending merger of Discovery, Inc. and WarnerMedia.

 But it means CNN is suddenly without its point person as it prepares to launch the CNN+ streaming service this spring.
-Zucker has been active in recruiting talent like former Fox News host Chris Wallace, building its features and was set to become a public cheerleader for it.
+Zucker has been active in building its features and recruiting talent like former Fox News host Chris Wallace, and he was set to become a public cheerleader for it.

 Kilar, in the Washington meeting, described the launch of CNN+ as every bit as important as the beginning of CNN itself.
 Adding to the challenge is that it will be a paid service at a time there are others in the industry, with the exception of Fox Nation, that are offering access for free.